 ASX Clear identifies, monitors and manages its general business risks in the context of its overall Enterprise Risk Management Policy (CCP Standard 14.1).
-It has access to sufficient funds held at group level, and invested in high-quality and sufficiently liquid assets to continue operations as a going concern if it incurs general business losses, and plans to enhance the legal basis of such access through a new clause in the ASX Group Support Agreement (CCP Standards 14.2, 14.4).
-ASX maintains viable arrangements to raise additional equity for its CS facilities as required.
-This was demonstrated by its \$533 million capital raising during the Assessment period (CCP Standard 14.5).
+It has access to sufficient funds held at group level to support continued operations as a going concern if it incurs general business losses.
+These funds are backed by equity and invested in liquid assets.
+The legal basis of ASX Clear's access to funds held at group level has been enhanced through a new clause in the ASX Group Support Agreement (CCP Standards 14.2, 14.3, 14.4).
+ASX Clear has developed a basic recovery plan and has commenced work towards enhancing this plan in line with forthcoming CPSS-IOSCO guidance on recovery planning (CCP Standard 14.3).
+ASX maintains viable arrangements to raise additional equity for its CS facilities as required (CCP Standard 14.5).

-The Bank notes the following steps that ASX Clear should take in order to fully observe CCP Standard 14:
+The Bank's assessment is that ASX Clear has broadly observed the requirements of CCP Standard 14 during the 2013/14 Assessment period.
+In order to fully observe CCP Standard 14, ASX Clear should:

-- In order to meet the requirements of CCP Standard 14.2, implement plans to enhance intragroup legal agreements to explicitly reflect the allocation and availability of business risk capital to ASX Clear. - In order to meet the requirements of CCP Standard 14.3, which comes into effect on 31 March 2014, ASX Clear should develop and maintain a viable recovery plan and ensure that the capital it holds under CCP Standard 14.2 is sufficient to fund this plan.
-The plan should be consistent with forthcoming CPSS-IOSCO guidance on recovery planning.
-As ASX Clear develops its recovery plan, it should also review and integrate the recapitalisation processes described under CCP Standard 14.5 with its broader recovery planning arrangements.
+carry out plans to enhance its recovery plan in line with forthcoming CPSS-IOSCO guidance, and ensure that the capital it holds under CCP Standard 14.2 continues to be sufficient to fund the enhanced plan.
+As ASX Clear further develops its recovery plan, it should also review and integrate its recapitalisation processes with its broader recovery planning arrangements.

-Based on this information, and noting that CCP Standard 14.3 is not yet in force, the Bank's assessment is that ASX Clear has broadly observed the requirements of CCP Standard 14 during the 2012/13 Assessment period.
 ASX Clear's management of general business risk is described in further detail under the following sub-standards.